onflow/ccf/ccf_specs.md

 ### Why CBOR

+CBOR is a modern alternative to earlier data formats such as JSON, GOB, MessagePack, etc.  These comparisons between CBOR and other binary formats were published by IETF:
+- Appendix C of RFC 8618 Compacted-DNS: [Comparison of Binary Formats](https://www.rfc-editor.org/rfc/rfc8618#appendix-C)
+- Appendix E of RFC 8949 CBOR: [Comparison of Other Binary Formats to CBOR's Design Objectives](https://www.rfc-editor.org/rfc/rfc8949.html#name-comparison-of-other-binary-)

-CBOR is a data format that is more extensible and compact than JSON.
-CBOR supports deterministic encoding that is the same for CBOR codecs implemented in different programming languages.
+CBOR is more extensible and compact than JSON.
+CBOR supports deterministic encodings that is the same for CBOR codecs implemented in different programming languages.
 CBOR allows separate detection of malformed data and invalid data.
+This allows CCF decoders to reject malformed inputs without creating Cadence objects.

 Although using a 100% custom data format can sometimes produce smaller encodings than CBOR, that alone doesn't outweigh the combination of other qualities and considerations such as security, maintainability, risks, etc.